j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/requirements/user-stories.rst.txt

 * When a player has won the game there is a way to obtain the board's squares that contributed to the victory.
+* If the player won by getting multiple sets of squares as shown in :numref:`fig-example-wining-games` then all square that contributed to the win are available.

 .. index:: semantic versioning